-Whether you are faculty, staff, student, or visitor, our NDNU Community and Public Safety Department is here to provide you with a safe and secure environment and to meet the educational goals of this institution.
-NDNU is committed to providing the campus community with proactive, positive, and professional safety services that are courteous and service-driven.
+Whether you are faculty, staff, student, or visitor, our NDNU Community and Public Safety team are here to provide you with a safe and secure environment and to meet the educational goals of this institution.
+NDNU is committed to providing the campus community with proactive, positive, and professional safety services that are courteous, and service driven.

-It is my expectation that the professionally-trained members of the public safety team will continually be guided by integrity and a service-oriented mindset to help ensure the safety of our community and support the University and its visitors that are in keeping with NDNU's Core Values and the Hallmarks of a Notre Dame de Namur Learning Community.
+It is my expectation that the professionally trained members of the public safety team will continually be guided by integrity and a service-oriented mindset to help ensure the safety of our community and support to the University and its visitors that is in keeping with NDNU's Core Values and the Hallmarks of a Notre Dame de Namur Learning Community.

-The Department of Public Safety
+Public Safety

-NDNU contracts with Allied Universal Security Services to provide safety and security services seven days a week.
-Coverage is provided from 1:30 pm to 10:00 pm Monday through Friday and from 9:00 am to 5:00 pm on Saturdays and Sundays.
+NDNU contracts with American Guard Services to provide safety and security services seven days a week.
+Coverage is provided 24 hours 7 days a week.
 The 50-acre campus is patrolled on foot, by a vehicle, and via video monitoring of campus areas.
+American Guard Services maintains Security Guard licensure.

-Public Safety Department staff reports directly to the Director of Facilities, who reports directly to the President.
-The Department of Public Safety office is located in St. Mary's Hall, Room 111, and has a customer service window in the central lobby.
+American Guard services is overseen by the VP of Finance and Administration / CFO and Director of Facilities.
+The Public Safety office is located in St. Mary's Hall, Room 111, and has a customer service window in the central lobby.